Help Center

 Script file name Script action Applicable arguments in the UI Sample use case

-disableADAccount.ps1 Disables AD accounts.
-User SID Can be used to disable the source user account of the file change that triggered the alert.
+disableADAccount.ps1 *Disables AD accounts User SID This can be used to disable the source user account of the file change that triggered the alert.

-disableNetwork.ps1 Disables network access in machines.
-Client IP, Host Name, or Server Name Can be used to disable network access in the source machine of the file change that triggered the alert.
+disableNetwork.ps1 Disables network access on machines Client IP, Client Host, or Server Name This can be used to disable network access on the source machine of the file change that triggered the alert.

-triggerShutdown.bat Shuts down computers or servers.
-Client IP, Host Name, or Server Name Can be used to shut down the source machine of the alert-triggering file action.
+triggerShutdown.bat Shuts down computers or servers Client IP, Client Host, or Server Name This can be used to shut down the source machine of the alert-triggering file action.
 In case of a ransomware attack or data breach, the Server Name argument can be used to stop the spread of the incident by shutting down the affected server.

 Disabling alerts